 Tencent-backed Kuaishou buys rival AcFun in Chinese online video battle

-[BEIJING] Chinese online short video start-up Kuaishou, backed by Internet giant Tencent Holdings Ltd, has bought animation and video platform AcFun, the acquired firm told Reuters on Tuesday, amid an intensifying battle over online content.
+CHINESE online short video startup Kuaishou, backed by Internet giant Tencent Holdings Ltd, has bought animation and video platform AcFun, the acquired firm said on Tuesday, amid an intensifying battle over online content.

 The platform would keep its independence in branding, operation and development, while Kuaishou would provide support in capital, technology and other resources, an AcFun spokesman said.
 The value of the deal was not disclosed.